Directed Network Laplacians and Random Graph Models: Results on Real Networks

 The optimal parameter for the Magnetic Laplacian is $g=1/4$ (Figure \ref{fig:opt_g_imatrix}).
 The mapping from the Magnetic Laplacian has a higher maximum likelihood than the Trophic Laplacian mapping, indicating a more periodic structure (Figure \ref{fig:model_comparison_imatrix}).
 The Trophic Laplacian mapping in Figure \ref{fig:trophic_graph_imatrix} aims to reveal a hierarchical influence structure.
 Here, scientific research and economic inputs are assigned lower trophic levels, suggesting that they are the fundamental influencers.
 The labour market is placed at the top, indicating that it tends to be influenced by other factors.
 However, there are 8 edges, highlighted in red, that point downwards, violating the directed linear structure.

 On the other hand, the Magnetic Laplacian mapping in Figure \ref{fig:meigenmap_imatrix} aims to reveal four directed clusters with phase angles of approximately $0, \pi/2, \pi, 3 \pi/2$.
 We highlight the nodes corresponding to ecological factors in red and social-economic factors in blue.
-The cluster near $\pi/2$ with 6 nodes contains a combination of ecological and social-economic factors, and includes 6 reciprocal edges between ecological factors and social-economic factors.
-Overall, the pattern agrees with the conceptual schematic model proposed in \cite[Figure~5]{cole2006influence}, which we have reproduced in Figure~\ref{fig:imatrix_schematic}.
+The cluster near $\pi/2$ with 6 nodes contains a combination of ecological and social-economic factors, and includes 6 reciprocal edges between ecological factors and social-economic factors. \begin{HGL} Adjacency matrix reorderings are shown in Figures~\ref{fig:troph_ord_catch} and \ref{fig:mag_ord_catch}. \end{HGL} Overall, the pattern agrees with the conceptual schematic model proposed in \cite[Figure~5]{cole2006influence}, which we have reproduced in Figure~\ref{fig:imatrix_schematic}.
 This model posits that ecological factors exert influence on social-economic factors, which in turn influence on ecological factors, while the ecological system also influences itself.

 \tikzstyle{block} = [rectangle, draw, fill=blue!20, text width=5em, text centered, rounded corners, minimum height=4em]